Health Insurance in New Brunswick: Public and Private Options

 • The Guaranteed Issue Classic plan from PolicyMe offers the best mix of robust coverage and healthcare savings for residents of New Brunswick.

-• Other personal health insurance plans that may be good options in New Brunswick include Manulife’s DentalPlus Basic plan and GreenShield’s ZONE 3 (Basic) coverage.
+• Other personal health insurance plans that may be good options in New Brunswick include GreenShield’s ZONE 5 (Choice) and Manulife’s ComboPlus Basic coverage.

 Health insurance in New Brunswick 101

-New Brunswick Medicare provides basic coverage for medically-required services performed by physicians or in approved hospitals in the province, along with minimal coverage for specified dental services performed in a hospital.
+New Brunswick Medicare, the provincial plan, provides basic coverage for medically required services performed by physicians or in approved hospitals in the province, along with minimal coverage for specified dental services performed in a hospital.

 In addition, the New Brunswick Drug Plans cover medication costs for eligible residents for prescriptions on the New Brunswick Drugs Plans Formulary

-But for most New Brunswick residents, that leaves major coverage gaps in areas like dental care, vision, home care, medical equipment and more.
+But for most New Brunswick residents, that leaves major coverage gaps in areas like dental care, vision, home care, medical equipment, long-term care, and more.
 These common medical expenses aren’t covered by Medicare or are covered only for certain groups with lots of exclusions.

 A group health benefits plan through your employer can fill these gaps.
 So can private health insurance, which isn’t tied to your job and lets you choose the coverage that best fits your actual healthcare needs.